HHS/OPA Replicating effective programs to prevent teen pregnancy

-UT Teen Health will partner with community youth serving organizations and the San Antonio Teen Pregnancy Prevention Collaborative to implement evidence based teen pregnancy prevention (TPP) programs for approximately 17,550 youth under age 20 annually in Bexar County, Texas.
+UT Teen Health partners with community youth serving organizations to implement evidence based teen pregnancy prevention (TPP) programs in South Texas.

-UT Teen Health will provide training, technical assistance, and support to these organizations to enable them to implement evidence-based TPP programs for the youth they serve.
-The designated service area for the project is the state of Texas.
-Through this project, it is estimated that 1,500 youth in juvenile detention, youth in foster care, and expectant and parenting teens will receive evidence-based TPP programs annually.
+UT Teen Health brings training, technical assistance, and support to many organizations to enable them to better implement evidence-based TPP programs for the youth they serve.

-HHS/OAH Supporting foster care youth to prevent teen pregnancy
+Supporting foster care and systems-involved youth to prevent teen pregnancy

-UT Teen Health was awarded a federal grant from the Office of Adolescent Health to focus on innovative strategies to promote healthy adolescents.
-A New Innovative Strategy was created and is titled N2K-Youth in Foster Care (N2K-FC).
-This project works with foster care youth ages 10-15 in any foster care setting.
+UT Teen Health was awarded a federal grant from the Office of Adolescent Health that focused on innovative strategies to promote healthy relationships for systems-involved youth ages 10-15.
+As a result, Need to Know-Youth (N2K-Y) was created.
 The curriculum is trauma-informed to ensure that youth are in a safe and supportive environment as they discuss topics such as values, letting go of baggage and focusing on the future, abstinence and contraception, STDs, risky behaviors and the law, recognizing abusive relationships and characteristics of healthy relationships.
-In addition, there is a curriculum for caregivers of youth in foster care to assist with communication and bolster the role of a trusted adult in their lives.
+In addition, there is a presentation for caregivers of youth (N2K-C) to assist with communication and bolster the role of a trusted adult in their lives.

 HHS/ACYF Sexual risk avoidance program